openedx/edx-documentation/en_us/shared/exercises_tools/custom_python.rst

 * ``False``: Indicates that the learner answered incorrectly.
 All response fields are marked as incorrect.

-* ``Partial``: Indicates that the learner answer partially correctly.
-The learner receives 50% of the points for the problem.
-See `Provide Half Credit`_.
+* ``"Partial"``: Indicates that the learner answer partially correctly.
+By default the learner receives 50% of the points for the problem.
+For more information, see `Provide Half Credit`_.

 * A dictionary of the form: ``{ 'ok': True, 'msg': 'Message' }`` If the dictionary's value for ``ok`` is set to ``True``, all response fields are